carpentries/trainers/governance.md

 ## Ratification and Governance

-This document will go into effect when a first election of leadership takes place.
+This document, once approved by [The Carpentries Executive Council](https://carpentries.org/governance/), will go into effect when a first election of leadership takes place.

-Changes to this document may come from the leadership or the trainer community.
+Changes to Committee documentation may come from the Leadership or the Trainer community.
 To make changes:

-1. The trainer community should be notified one week prior to a regularly scheduled trainer meeting that the meeting topic will be changes to trainer leadership.
+1. The Trainer community should be notified one week prior to a regularly scheduled trainer meeting that the meeting topic will be changes to Leadership documentation.
 The notificaiton must include the changes to be discussed and an asynchronous means for engagement.
 1. After the dedicated meeting, an additional one week to comment and propose revisions